Stuycs-K/project03-final-09-murtazanerd/DEVLOG.md

 ### 2025-01-16 - signal troubles
 `10:20 - 11:01 (missed class, yesterday)`
 Attempting signal handling, successfully got signal throwback to one client but not to the other. `(41 min)`
+`2:10 - 2:50 (class)`
+Attempted signal handling.
+Made some progress.
+Stuck on clients sending pid information to each other without blocking. `(41 min)`